animator/learn-python/contrib/pandas/datetime.md

 ```

 Output:

 ```python
 Year is:  2024
 Month is:  5
 Day is:  5
 ```

-- **Note**: The timestamp function in Pandas is used to convert a datetime object to a Unix timestamp.
-A Unix timestamp is a numerical representation of datetime.

 Example for extracting time related data from given date: